Weak solutions and singular limits for a compressible fluid-structure interaction problem with slip boundary conditions: Introduction

 In order to investigate the \textit{incompressible inviscid limit} (Mach number $\varepsilon \to 0$, reciprocal of the Reynolds number $\nu \to 0$, simultaneously), we employ a modified \textit{relative entropy method}, which is usually valid for fixed domains.
 In our case, one shall compare the weak solutions and the limit strong solution that are in fact defined in different domains.
 If we perform the usual transformation $ \bPsi = \bPhi_\eta \circ \bPhi_w^{-1} $ that simply composes two natural mappings, cf. \eqref{eqs:bPhi_w}, \eqref{eqs:mapping-Psi} below, the transformed velocity is not divergence-free anymore, while the limit velocity should be solenoidal doe to low Mach number.
 Moreover, there will be an error term on the boundary by transforming, as the \textit{Navier-slip boundary condition} depends on $ \bn^w $, which is not invariant along with the transform above.
 To overcome the issue, one needs to correct the transform both on the boundary and in the bulk.
 Thus, a \textit{Piola transforma} based on $\bPsi$ is proposed, inspired by \cite{GGP2012,SS2022}.
 Precisely, for the transformed velocity $\bv$ one takes the form of $\bv = (\det\nabla \bPsi) \nabla \bPsi^{-1} (\tilde{\bv} \circ \bPsi)$ for $\tilde{\bv}$ defined in $\Omega^\eta$ with respect to $\eta$.
 In this case, the \textit{Piola identity} is valid $\Div \big((\det\nabla \bPsi) \nabla \bPsi^{-1}\big) = 0$ and hence the transformed variable is divergence-free (cf. \eqref{eqs:div-v=0}).
 In the meantime, in view of the transformation between outer normal vectors, it is exactly satisfied with a factor $(\det\nabla \bPsi) \nabla \bPsi^{-\top}$ (cf. \eqref{eqs:v-n-w}).
 Note that the high Reynolds number limit prevents us from cooking the argument up with the regularity of the velocity (of weak solution).
-Though we consider a flat reference geometry here and hence $\pt w$ could inherit the trace regularity of $\bu$ formally, it is not the case as no spatial regularity of $\bu$ is available.
-This essentially relies on the high integrability of the error terms, cf. \eqref{eqs:rhovF^varepsilon}, which depends on the elastic damping $\nu_s > 0$ and additional regularities assumed.
+Though we consider a flat reference geometry here and hence $\pt w$ could inherit the trace regularity of $\bu$ formally, it is not applied as no spatial regularity of $\bu$ is available. {To close the estimates, it is demanded the high integrability of the error terms, cf. \eqref{eqs:rhovF^varepsilon}, which contains the Jacobian and the deformation gradient of $\bPsi$ by the Piola transform.
+In this case, one may require more regularity of the weak solutions, which essentially depends on the elastic damping $\nu_s > 0$ and additional regularities assumed, cf. Remark \ref{rmk:not-avoid-assumtion}.}